 Property development brings more potential financial rewards than traditional property investment, but it is not without risks.
 Before you commence any development project, it is crucial that you establish the amount you can borrow and a plan to manage all of the associated costs.

 To become a property developer, you first need to understand finance and what banks look for when lending.
-We will guide you through property development finance options and the risks and mistakes to avoid along the way.
+We will guide you through obtaining finance for property developments, the risks and mistakes to avoid along the way.

 Banks won’t simply lend based on the security of the project.
 They are going to want to establish a track record of the people behind the development.
 What this means, is that until you develop a good reputation with the bank and a sound track record in property development, lenders are going to assess your development team as well as the finance presentation.